Iran–Iraq War: Early international response

-In April 1982, the rival Ba'athist regime in Syria, one of the few nations that supported Iran, closed the Kirkuk–Baniyas pipeline that had allowed Iraqi oil to reach tankers on the Mediterranean, reducing the Iraqi budget by $5 billion per month.
+In April 1982, Iran's ally Syria closed the Kirkuk–Baniyas pipeline that had allowed Iraqi oil to reach tankers on the Mediterranean, reducing the Iraqi budget by $5 billion per month.
 Journalist Patrick Brogan wrote, "It appeared for a while that Iraq would be strangled economically before it was defeated militarily."
 Syria's closure of the Kirkuk–Baniyas pipeline left Iraq with the pipeline to Turkey as the only means of exporting oil, along with transporting oil by tanker truck to the port of Aqaba in Jordan.

-The Turkish pipeline had a capacity of only 500000 oilbbl/d, which was insufficient to pay for the war.
+The Turkish pipeline's capacity was insufficient to pay for the war.
 Saudi Arabia, Kuwait, and the other Gulf states saved Iraq from bankruptcy by providing it with $37–60 billion in loans.
-Though Iraq had previously been hostile towards other Gulf states, "the threat of Persian fundamentalism was far more feared."
-They were especially inclined to fear Iranian victory after Ayatollah Khomeini declared monarchies to be illegitimate and an un-Islamic form of government.
+Though Iraq had previously been hostile towards other Gulf states, they feared Iranian ideology more than Iraq.
+Notably, Khomeini had declared monarchies an illegitimate and un-Islamic form of government.
 Khomeini's statement was widely received as a call to overthrow the Gulf monarchies.
 Journalists John Bulloch and Harvey Morris wrote:

-The virulent Iranian campaign, which at its peak seemed to be making the overthrow of the Saudi regime a war aim on a par with the defeat of Iraq, did have an effect on the Kingdom [of Saudi Arabia], but not the one the Iranians wanted: instead of becoming more conciliatory, the Saudis became tougher, more self-confident, and less prone to seek compromise.
+The virulent Iranian campaign, which at its peak seemed to be making the overthrow of the Saudi regime a war aim on a par with the defeat of Iraq, did have an effect on [Saudi Arabia], but not the one the Iranians wanted: instead of becoming more conciliatory, the Saudis became tougher, more self-confident, and less prone to seek compromise.